TomRottier/SprintingModel_julia/model_parse_notes.md

 - Params struct can't convert u8,u9 to floats which it needs to have same type as other fields

 - Have to change torque generator type afterwards as you won't know from al file

+- forces in eom.jl use z values which, on intial call, are not set []